Last week, Katherine received the following question from a Warrior Mom:

 The Mayo Clinic lists the following as “warning signs” for suicidal thinking:

-- Talking about suicide, including making such statements as “I’m going to kill myself,” “I wish I was dead” or “I wish I hadn’t been born”
+- Talking about suicide, including making such statements as “I’m going to kill myself,” “I wish I were dead,” or “I wish I hadn’t been born”

 - Getting the means to commit suicide, such as getting a gun or stockpiling pills